centrifuge/apps/gateway/packages/server/README.md

 ### Running locally

+Run `cp .env.example .env`, generate JWT private/public keys as outlined below, and put the values into `.env`.
+Make sure to replace all line breaks with `\n`.

 Gateway requires a Centrifuge Node to run.
 Either connect via VPN to a deployed node, or see [here](https://developer.centrifuge.io/cent-node/overview/introduction/), how to set-up and configure a Centrifuge Node and interact with it.
 If running your own node, make sure you configure the node's webhooks to call your future Gateway instance.
 By default this will be `localhost:3001/webhooks`.

 #### Connect with deployed Amber node